ycpcs/cs482-spring2021-RT/assign/index.md

 This page lists the course assignments.

 # Radio Telescope Project
-All Presentations and Demos will be conducted in conjunction with the Radio Telescope Capstone teams
+All Presentations and Demos will be conducted in coordination with the Radio Telescope Engineering Capstone teams

 Assignment | Due
 ---------- | ---